Skip to main content

 • Screenshots of a website where the selected activity was completed

-Eligible clinicians may submit their improvement activities manually via the Quality Payment Program website, a qualified clinical data registry, a qualified registry, or when possible, from their electronic health record (EHR) system.
+Eligible clinicians may submit their improvement activities manually via the Quality Payment Program website.

 • Was this article helpful?